Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

     // TODO Ternary Operator

-    // condition ? exp1 : exp2
+    // TODO condition ? exp1 : exp2
-    // If condition is true, evaluates expr1 (and returns its value);
+    // TODO If condition is true, evaluates expr1 (and returns its value);
     // otherwise, evaluates and returns the value of expr2. int a = 5;
     int b = 10;